mdn/content/files/en-us/web/css/basic-shape/index.md

 ## Description

-When creating a shape, the reference box is defined by each property that uses `<basic-shape>` values.
-The coordinate system for the shape has its origin at the top-left corner of the reference box, with the x-axis running to the right and the y-axis running downwards.
-All the lengths expressed in percentages are resolved from the used dimensions of the reference box.
+When creating a shape, the reference box is defined by the element that uses `<basic-shape>` values.
+The coordinate system for the shape has its origin at the top-left corner of the element's margin box by default, with the x-axis running to the right and the y-axis running downwards.
+All the lengths expressed in percentages are resolved from the dimensions of the reference box.

 The default reference box is the `margin-box`, as demonstrated in the below image which shows a circle created using `shape-outside: circle(50%)`.
 The shape is being defined with reference to the margin box.